 All are welcome, from beginners to seasoned players; stop by the library every Thursday afternoon for a game.

-The Bridge Club will meet every Thursday in September from 1 to 4 pm!
+The Bridge Club will meet every Thursday in December from 1 to 4 pm, except for the last week in December due to the Holiday.

 Audience: Adult